Fort Clarence: History

 The most substantial remains now are the brick gun tower and section of ditch from St Margaret's Street into the public gardens opposite.
 Below the gardens — donated to the city of Rochester by former mayor Charles Willis in memory of a son killed in the First World War — is a sally port with sealed-up door.
 This connected with tunnel that led to the gun tower and probably to the Medway tower, which is long demolished.
 Intruders into the tunnel system would have been greeted by fire from loopholes built into the entrance tunnels walls.

 The tower was transferred by English Heritage to private developers in the late 1990s and has now been converted to apartments.
 From the outside, the tower has been restored to pristine condition although there is an obvious contemporary structure added on the roof.
 On both sides the lowest pair of embrasures appear to be below ground level which indicates that originally the ditch was much deeper and more formidable than it now appears.
 On the east site, the brow of the hill has also been flattened to allow houses to be built and therefore the strategic dominance of the location harder to visualise.
-The site is a Scheduled Ancient Monument.
+The site is a Grade II listed building.